pousse-cafe/pousse-cafe.github.io/documentation.md

             ...
         }
     }
+    ...

-``createMyAggregate`` creates an aggregate each time an event ``Event1`` is consumed.
+- ``createMyAggregate`` creates an aggregate every time an event ``Event1`` is consumed.

-``optionallyCreateMyAggregate`` creates conditionally an aggregate when an event ``Event2`` is consumed.
+- ``optionallyCreateMyAggregate`` creates conditionally an aggregate when an event ``Event2`` is consumed.
 When ``Optional.empty()`` is returned, no aggregate is created.

-``createMyAggregates`` creates zero, one or several aggregates each time an event ``Event3`` is consumed.
+- ``createMyAggregates`` creates zero, one or several aggregates each time an event ``Event3`` is consumed.

-When new aggregates are created, Pousse-Café automatically starts a transaction and commits it if the storage requires it when persisting the newly created aggregates.
+When new aggregates are created, Pousse-Café automatically starts a transaction and commits (if the storage requires it) when persisting each new aggregate.
 The creation itself i.e. the execution of the message listener happens outside of the transaction (actually, before it).

 The following algorithm describes how transactions are handled upon aggregate creation:

-    while("all create listeners not executed") {
-        "Execute create listener"; // Listener
+    "Execute factory listener"; // Listener
     while("all created aggregates not persisted") {
         "Start transaction";
         "Add aggregate";
         "End transaction";
-        }
     }